tideflow-io/tideflow-docs/docs/services-cron.md

 title: Cron
 ---

-Cron service allos you to trigger workflows at fixed times, dates, or intervals.
+Cron service allows you to trigger workflows at fixed times, dates, or intervals.

-To learn more abour cron, visit [Wikipedia/Cron](https://en.wikipedia.org/wiki/Cron)
+To learn more about cron and cron expressions visit [Wikipedia/Cron](https://en.wikipedia.org/wiki/Cron)